TiffanyAmariuta/BGGN239_Day1/README.md

 Our first exercise is to estimate heritability of the two genes above in each of the two tissues listed above.
 You will use FUSION to do this, which runs GCTA (the standard method for estimating heritability). (http://gusevlab.org/projects/fusion/)

-In command line: (you should be in the BGGN239/ directory)
+In command line: (you should be in the BGGN239_Day1/ directory) If you've git cloned, this directory will exist.
+If you've downloaded the zip file from the google drive, the directory might be named BGGN239_Day1-main/
+Go to this directory and install FUSION, plink2R function, various R packages using CRAN, and plink

 ```
 wget https://github.com/gusevlab/fusion_twas/archive/master.zip